 A violation of academic integrity refers to various categories of inappropriate academic behavior with respect to a course or clinical environment.
 Nursing students must refrain from cheating, plagiarism, fabrication, impersonation, forgery, collusion and/or other dishonest practices as defined by the ATU Student Handbook.
 In addition, ATU Nursing Students will continue to adhere to the academic integrity policy in clinical environments.

-For the first violation of academic integrity, the student will receive an ‘F’.
-If there is a second violation, the student will receive an ‘F’ for the course and may be administratively withdrawn from all Nursing courses.
+For the first violation of academic integrity, the student will receive an ‘F,’ which translates to zero for a test or assignment.
+If there is a second violation, the student will receive an ‘F,’ which translates to zero for the course and may be administratively withdrawn from all Nursing courses.
 Instructors may also have different penalties depending on the number and/or severity of violations.
 As an institution, Arkansas Tech University may deem it necessary to apply additional sanctions beyond the academic penalties imposed through the course; students refer to the current ATU Student Handbook.

 Academic Integrity violations are reported to ATU Academic Affairs through the online “Academic Integrity Referral form found at: